 Scott Clasen: Exactly.
 So, some of the processes that we really engage in and want firms to think about are, first of all, upfront during your intake of a new client, why don’t you collect payment information right then like a credit card number or E-bank information.
 Within TimeSolv you can then store that information within your client and matter files within our software.
 We use a couple of different payment processors that we partner with LawPay being one very, very popular.
 Another one LexCharge, which also integrates with several other legal tech vendors.

-So, it’s being stored in their secure environment that you’re already paying for and then you have that information up front, and we feel like it’s also important to set up front during that intake what your billing cadence is going to be and that you’re going to bill out on, I use that fifth and the 20th of every month because that’s when the law firms most successfully with us.
-That’s when they send out their invoices every two weeks just like clockwork.
-They also put in their agreement during that intake, we will bill the payment method we have on file unless you have any sort of dispute with the invoice.
+It’s being stored in your secure environment that you’re already paying for, and then you have that information up front.
+We feel that it’s also important to set up during that intake what your billing cadence is going to be, and that you’re going to bill out on, say, the 5th and the 20th of every month.
+They send out their invoices every two weeks just like clockwork.
+They also put in their intake agreement that they will bill the payment method they have on file unless there is a dispute with the invoice.